 Does the sensor hurt when I insert it?
 It does not hurt while putting it on or taking it off.
 You will not notice it on you.
 That is why it is important to be aware of it on your arm especially while clothing and unclothing to prevent it from coming off.

 How much does it cost?
 As of 2020, most insurances in the US are covering it for an average copay of $40 per month.
 Its easy to find a savings/discount card on line and most of my patients are paying less than $80 for a 1-month supply of sensors out of pocket.
 The reader costs another $65 but you can use your smartphone instead and download the “Freestyle LibreLink App” for free.

 Do I need to prick my finger while using this sensor?
 You do not need to prick your finger unless the reader specifically advises you.
 It will do so only if it detects sudden changes in your glucose numbers.

 When should I scan my sensor?
 Scan as many as times as you can when you are awake.
 I recommend scanning every one hour.
 Your goal is to keep your glucose in your target range as often as you can.
 Scan more frequently if you notice your glucose is outside your target range.
-Notice the peak and duration during those times so you can make appropriate adjustments to your lifestyle.
 Also scan more frequently if you are introducing new foods, starting a new exercise regimen, starting new medications, new work schedule etc.